Selling A Car Without A V5 Document

 Looking to sell your car but not sure if you have the V5 documentation?
+If you're new to selling cars, or it's your first time read our car selling guide.

-What is a V5 document?
+What is a V5 logbook?

 A V5 (or vehicle logbook) is a legal document issued by the DVLA which contains proof of ownership, and specific vehicle details.
 The document is also used to inform the DVLA if the vehicle has been modified, scrapped, written off, of a change of ownership, or change of name and/or address.